News

 Hanyu Pinyin - Lesson 8

-1. Learn Chinese Pinyin, greetings in daily life and simple self-introduction.
+1. Learn Chinese Pinyin, common greetings used in daily life and simple self-introductions.

-2. Learn the terms of quantity, inquiry and ordering; to express basic needs, preferences, and make simple evaluations.
+2. Learn quantity terms, how to make inquiries and plac orders; express basic needs, preferences, and make simple evaluations.

-4. Attain more than 271 words and more than 40 types of syntax.
+4. Acquire a vocabulary of more than 271 words and master over 40 types of seentence structures.

-This course is suitable for beginners or those with less than 180 hours of study.
-300 Band A (Level 1) Level 1、2 Novice-low A1
+This course is suitable for beginners or those who have studied for less than 180 hours.
+300 Band A (Level 1) Level 1-2 Novice-low A1

 Level 2 【Book 1】